Jane's Guide

 3. Welcome Your Staff

-• Add everyone you’ve paid in 2025, even if they no longer work with you (this makes year-end tax forms accurate).
+• Add everyone you’ve paid in the current calendar year, even if they no longer work with you (this makes year-end tax forms accurate).

 • Your current team will receive a welcome email from Jane asking them to confirm their details and add banking info.